Accelerate developer adoption with a developer experience friction audit, delivered in just 2 weeks.

 Here’s how it works:

 You swipe plastic and book your slot on my calendar.
 Thanks!
 Before our kick-off meeting, I’ll ask you to answer some questions about the onboarding experience you want me to test.
-These questions will gather inputs to the test like the specific SDK or stack to use, who your personas are, and where the entrypoint to the getting started experience is.
+These questions will gather inputs to the test like the specific SDK or stack to use, who your personas are, and where the entry points are to the getting started experience.